cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/README.md

 `sunAngularRadius` | `0.004675` | The angular radius of the Sun needs to be specified.
 As SPICE is not fully available when the plugin is loaded, we cannot compute it.
 `groundAlbedo` | `0.1` | The average reflectance of the ground used during multiple scattering.
 `multiScatteringOrder` | `4` | The number of multiple scattering events to precompute.
 Use zero for single-scattering only.
-`sampleCountOpticalDepth` | `500` | The number of samples to evaluate when pre-computing the optical depth.
+`sampleCountOpticalDepth` | `500` | The number of samples to evaluate when precomputing the optical depth.
-`sampleCountSingleScattering` | `50` | The number of samples to evaluate when pre-computing the single scattering.
+`sampleCountSingleScattering` | `50` | The number of samples to evaluate when precomputing the single scattering.
 Larger values improve the sampling of thin atmospheric layers.
-`sampleCountMultiScattering` | `50` | The number of samples to evaluate when pre-computing the multiple scattering.
+`sampleCountMultiScattering` | `50` | The number of samples to evaluate when precomputing the multiple scattering.
 Larger values tend to darken the horizon for thick atmospheres.
-`sampleCountScatteringDensity` | `16` | The number of samples to evaluate when pre-computing the scattering density.
+`sampleCountScatteringDensity` | `16` | The number of samples to evaluate when precomputing the scattering density.
 Larger values spread out colors in the sky.
-`sampleCountIndirectIrradiance` | `32` | The number of samples to evaluate when pre-computing the indirect irradiance.
+`sampleCountIndirectIrradiance` | `32` | The number of samples to evaluate when precomputing the indirect irradiance.
 `transmittanceTextureWidth` | `256` | The horizontal resolution of the transmittance texture.
 Larger values can improve the sampling of thin atmospheric layers close to the horizon.
 `transmittanceTextureHeight` | `64` | The vertical resolution of the transmittance texture.
 Larger values can improve the sampling of thin atmospheric layers close to the horizon.
 `scatteringTextureRSize` | `32` | Larger values improve sampling of thick low-altitude layers.